alukin/EasyCrypt/README.md

 * [EasyCrypt libray](easycrypt) Java library, builds to JAR file
 * [EasyCrypt util](easycrypt-util) OpenSSL-like utility
 * [EasyCrypt examples](easycrypt-examples) Examples of code
+* [EasyCrypt identity](easycrypt-dentity) X.509 based identity library
+* [EasyCrypt identity examples](easycrypt-dentity-examples) X.509 based identity library

+For component description and other documentation, please see REAME.md files in the directory of the component.

 ## History
 Previous "incarnation" of this library, called fb-crypto has antother 2 compatible libraries with very similar interface written in C++ and JavaScript/TypeSesript.